VlahoZrinski/blockassist/README.md

 **Ubuntu on Windows via VirtualBox**: Detailed guide to setup [Ubuntu on Windows via VirtualBox](./ubuntu-virtualbox.md)

 ### Cloud GPUs (Desktop-gui enabled, VNC Desktop)
-**Important Note: This method is actually running Minecraft inside a **VNC Desktop** which provides a slow game, but a more straight forward installation.
-I will update the guide with better solutions very soon**
+This method is running Minecraft inside a **VNC Desktop** which provides a slow game, but it's a straight-forward installation.
+I will update the guide with better solutions too.

-**Vast Linux Desktop Template**: Rent a GPU with my custom [Moei Linux Desktop Container](https://cloud.vast.ai/?ref_id=228875&creator_id=228875&name=Moei%20Linux%20Desktop%20Container) template, then go to *instances* page and wait for your gpu to be deployed.
+**Vast Linux Desktop Template**: Rent a GPU with my custom [Moei Linux Desktop Container](https://cloud.vast.ai/?ref_id=228875&creator_id=228875&name=Moei%20Linux%20Desktop%20Container) template (nvh264enc video encoder), then go to *instances* page and wait for your gpu to be deployed.

-**To open your gpu desktop, you have two options:**
+To open your gpu desktop, you have two options:

 1. Vast preserved desktops (Recommended):
-Click on **Open** (Blue button) to head to the gpu dashboard, and Access to the desktop via:
+* Click on **Open** (Blue button) to head to the gpu dashboard, and Access to the desktop via:
-- Selkies Low Latency Desktop**(Recommended, most performant)
+  * **Selkies Low Latency Desktop (Recommended, most performant)**.
+Lower the video bitrate if you have low-bandwidth > By clicking the small circle in the right side of the desktop.
-- **Apache Guacamole Desktop (Low performance)**
+  * Apache Guacamole Desktop (Low performance)

-3. Local VNC client:
+2. Local VNC client (Low performance, complex):
   * Click on **Open** (Blue button) to head to the gpu dashboard
   * Access to the terminal via **Jupyter Terminal**
   * Find your Dekstop password by executing: `echo $OPEN_BUTTON_TOKEN`
   * In instances page, click on gpu IP and find the mapped host:port to `5900/tcp`, for example it can be: `70.45.225.15:18483`
   * Install [RealVNC](https://www.realvnc.com/en/connect/download/viewer/)
   * Enter the mapped host:port and then it prompts for the password to access to your desktop.
   * To install a Chrome browser on it, visit [VNC (Linux desktop)](https://github.com/0xmoei/Install-VNC-Linux-Desktop/) Full Guide

+#

+**Note: The installation is very experimental and it's a little complicated for non-local linux and mac users.
+The team also Introduced [Sunshine + Moonlight for Remote Linux](https://docs.gensyn.ai/testnet/blockassist/running-blockassist-on-a-remote-linux-desktop) method that the training runs on VPS and the game runs on your local PC, but it's also challanging.
+Try it out only if you know what you are doing.**

+---

-## Installation
+## ➡️ Installation
 ### Step 1: Install Dependecies
 ```bash
 sudo apt update